Skip to main content

 Evaluation methodology

-The subject will include the following assessment components:
+The subject will include the following assessment activities:

-- A first mid-term exam, taken around the middle of the course, covering material learned up to that point.
-Let P1 be the grade earned on this exam.
+- A first partial exam, held halfway through the course, on the material covered up to that point.
+Let P1 be the grade obtained in this exam.

-- A final exam, focused on the second half of the course but able to include any part of the subject.
-Let P2 be the grade earned on this exam.
+- A second partial exam, focused on the second half of the course, but which can include any part of the subject.
+Let P2 be the grade obtained in this exam.

-Regarding the grade for the competence related to Autonomous Learning, a numerical grade will be calculated as follows:
+Regarding the grade for the competency associated with Autonomous Learning, a numerical grade will be calculated as follows:

-Some questions on the final or partial exams, especially marked, will cover topics that students must prepare on their own¿with little or no class coverage¿indicated during the course.
-Let E be the weighted average of these questions' scores on the exams, scaled to the interval [0,1].
+- Some of the questions in the face-to-face assessment tests, specially marked, will be totally or partially about topics that the student will have to prepare on their own, with little or no coverage in class of theory and problems, which will have been indicated during the course.
+Let S be the average of these questions in the exams applicable to the student, and scaled to the interval [0,1].

 Bibliography